richardgaywood/paydata.org/content/houserules/characters/downtime.md

 ### Create alchemical trinkets

 You can create a number of trinkets equal to your Alchemy skill in a single downtime scene.
-See Reagents in the Magic section for more information. **ADD LINK**
+See [Reagents]({{< relref "reagents.md" >}}) in the Magic section for more information.

 1. Choose how many drams of reagent to use
 1. Roll Alchemy + Magic (this will usually be rolled and not fall back to buying hits)
 1. Resultant trinket has Force equal to the *lesser* of the roll and the number of drams used.

 NB: Regardless of resulting power, all the reagents you declared in step 1 are consumed.

+## Addiction related activities

+See [addiction houserules]({{< relref "addiction.md" >}}) for full details on these.

+* **Indulge** - lose 0/1/2/4 scenes if you choose to indulge your addiction, depending on its level (mild/moderate/severe/burnout)
+* **Go cold turkey** - lose no scenes, but you have to roll for withdrawal at the start of the next mission
+* **Rehab** - spend 1-3 scenes undergoing therapy and treatment for your addiction.
+Each scene offers a cumulative +2 bonus to your next withdrawl roll.
+There's also an escalating cost: 1 scene costs  1000¥, the second costs 2500¥, and the third costs 10k¥.

+You can't combine indulge and rehab.

 ## Other activities